top of page

 We suggest placing the cage in a well visited area of the home such as the living room or family room.
 Children's bedrooms are not suggested for several reasons.
 Piggies tend to become more friendly and tame when they are in an area of the home that the entire family frequents.
 They also have a tendency to be active all through the night and this can keep kids awake.
 They are a family pet and the cage location should reflect this.

-*Please note that for most of our adoptable pairs of piggies we require 10.5 sq feet of space.
+*Please note that for our adoptable pairs of piggies we require 10.5 sq feet of space.
 C&C cages meet these requirements.

 Bedding